-Doors open for registration at 7:00 AM both days and services end at 4:30pm (NO OVERNIGHT STAY IS AVAILABLE)
+Doors open for registration at 7:00 AM and services end at 4:00pm

-NOTE: Courts and other services open on Saturday, January 25th
+NOTE: Courts and other services open on: TBD

 In partnership with the Office of Public Defense Services, we offer a number of restoration of rights and set aside events throughout the year to assist those who have past criminal convictions fill out the appropriate legal documents to try to get their right to vote, right to serve on a jury, right to hold public office of trust or profit, and right to possess a gun restored.
 To see the Restoration of Rights informational flyer - please click here.
 For documents to start the process - please visit the Restoration of Rights page or e-mail us.

 Read our Restoration of Rights FAQs

 Our office is committed to serving our surrounding community—to this end we have created the Service Committee, which organizes monthly volunteer activities for employees and their families to participate in.
 In the past year, we have:

 - Donated a truck load of books to Perryville Women’s Prisons in our first annual Prison Book Drive

 - Created an office team for the National Alliance on Mental Illness Walks and raised $500 for the organization

 - Donated two carloads of items including gift cards, stuffed animals, toys, games, home décor, jewelry, clothing, kitchen items, blankets, and backpacks to Dunbar Elementary School for their Holiday Drive

 - Taught children about logic using board games and crafts at the Arizona statewide SciTech Festival at the Bret Tarver Learning Center in Phoenix